Category

 Theme

-News stories about "foreign tourists gathering in unexpected places in Japan" sometimes make headlines and spark conversation.
+News stories about foreign tourists gathering in unexpected places in Japan sometimes make headlines and become topics of conversation.
 I myself have spotted foreign tourists in inconvenient locations with limited transportation options and wondered, "How did they find out about this place, and how did they manage to get here?"

-Japan has diverse "regions" with unique cultures, but how well are they known overseas, and what attracts visitors?
+Japan has diverse "regions" each with their own unique cultures, but how well are these known overseas, and what exactly attracts people to them?

 This series explores insights for future inbound business from the "Japan Brand Survey 2019," conducted in 20 countries and regions in December 2018.
 This time, we focus on "regional areas" and delve deeper.